thbdoux/thbdoux.github.io/_posts/2024-11-16-personal-projects.md

 gh-repo: thbdoux/
 gh-badge: [follow]
 tags: [hackathon, writing, ai projects, sport]
-thumbnail-img: /assets/img/DSC01474.JPG
+thumbnail-img: /assets/img/bible.jpg
 comments: true
 mathjax: true
 author: Thibault Doux
 ---

-> Tell me what you do on your free time, I'll tell you who you are.
+In my free time, I refuse to stay idle.
+Whether it's running marathons, lifting weights, diving into AI projects, reading, or making progress on my book, there's always something in the works.

 ---

-In my free time, I refuse to stay idle.
-Whether it's pushing my limits in sports, diving into AI projects, or making progress on my book, there's always something in the works.
+> Tell me what you do on your free time, I'll tell you who you are.

 ---